 Q: My doctor referred me to see you so you could get me into a surgeon faster.
 How quickly will I get in?
 What about going to Banff?

 A: We do not see our role as simply getting you in to see a surgeon faster; in fact, we can not!
 We will always do our best to help you avoid surgery.
 If we are not successful, and a referral to a surgeon is required, you are still likely to wait 6-18 months before being seen for an initial consultation.
 If the surgeon thinks that surgical intervention is required, you will then wait for an OR date; this can be several more weeks or months.
 The wait to see a surgeon in Banff is just as long, or longer, unless you live in the Bow Valley corridor.

 Q: What if I need to have an injection?

 A: If you need to have a cortisone injection a supply may be provided for you.
 If it is, you will be given a prescription to replace the dose that was injected.
 Most benefit plans cover the cost of cortisone (Alberta Health Care does not).
 This way you won’t have to book another appointment just to have an injection.
-Drs.
-Mullin and Patel will typically give you a cortisone injection at your appointment for a small fee; a receipt will be provided.
+Dr. Patel will typically give you a cortisone injection at your appointment for a small fee; a receipt will be provided.
 If you do not have insurance discuss this with us; cortisone is not very expensive.
 Other injectables, such as Hyaluronic Acid (Synvisc, Durolane, Monovisc) may be covered if you have private insurance (a D.I.N. number may be required and can be provided to you by the front staff).
 Prices for these products vary; we sell them at this clinic at a very fair price.